A new XenServer technical preview refresh is now available, including the latest build patches and enhanced features and functionality.

 Enhanced storage features for lower TCO

-- SMB Storage Repository support is available for customers utilizing Microsoft Windows based storage arrays.
+- SMB Storage Repository (SR) support is available for customers utilizing Microsoft Windows based storage arrays.

 - Offline storage migration allows migration of a VM’s storage between resource-pooled hosts, across pools or standalone hosts while the VM is in a powered off or paused state.
 This provides greater flexibility for infrastructure admins to re-tier VMs or perform host-level maintenance without first having to power the VMs on.